munevverbusrateksam/numpy-capstone-project/README.md

 # numpy-capstone-project
-In that project, I inspect the blood transfusion data using Numpy.
+In that project, I inspected the blood transfusion data using Numpy.